 You bring your dog to the vet for a routine visit or mild illness.
 You are there for 30-60 minutes and leave with medication.
 When you go to check out, you are shocked at the total of your bill.
 How can it possibly cost so much?!

-- Highly skilled and well-trained staff costs money, but they are worth it.
-Sadly, most veterinarians and their staff are still very underpaid compared to their counterparts in human medicine.
+Highly skilled and well-trained staff costs money, but they are worth it.
+Sadly, many veterinarians and their staff are still very underpaid compared to their counterparts in human medicine.

 However, if you are balking at vet charges when you can afford it, that might mean you are missing something.
 Consider this: if you can afford to go on a decent vacation and are willing to budget for that vacation, that means you see the value in that vacation.
 It's time to start seeing the value of quality veterinary care.
 As with most things in life, you get what you pay for.